Salman Rushdie: Academic and other activities

 Rushdie was the President of PEN American Center from 2004 to 2006 and founder of the PEN World Voices Festival.
-In 2007, he began a five-year term as Distinguished Writer in Residence at Emory University in Atlanta, Georgia, where he has also deposited his archives.
-In May 2008, he was elected a Foreign Honorary Member of the American Academy of Arts and Letters.
+At Emory University he was Distinguished Writer in Residence in the English Department from 2006 to 2011 and University Distinguished Professor until 2015; he has also deposited his archives there.
+In addition to teaching at Emory University, Rushdie has held an academic appointment as Distinguished Visiting Writer at Bard College in the school's creative writing department, as well as serving as the schools commencement speaker in 1996.
+In May 2008, Rushdie was elected a Foreign Honorary Member of the American Academy of Arts and Letters.
 In 2014, he taught a seminar on British Literature and served as the 2015 keynote speaker In September 2015, he joined the New York University Journalism Faculty as a Distinguished Writer in Residence.

 Rushdie is a member of the advisory board of The Lunchbox Fund, a non-profit organisation that provides daily meals to students of township schools in Soweto of South Africa.
 He is a member of the advisory board of the Secular Coalition for America, an advocacy group representing the interests of atheistic and humanistic Americans in Washington, D.C., and a patron of Humanists UK (formerly the British Humanist Association).
 He is a laureate of the International Academy of Humanism.
 In November 2010 he became a founding patron of Ralston College, a new liberal arts college that has adopted as its motto a Latin translation of a phrase ("free speech is life itself") from an address he gave at Columbia University in 1991 to mark the 200th anniversary of the First Amendment to the United States Constitution.